Corneal Inlays: A Surgical Alternative to Reading Glasses

 A corneal inlay is a tiny device, smaller than the width of an eraser tip.
 During a 10-15 minute surgery, a laser is used to cut a small pocket or flap in the middle of the non-dominant eye’s cornea.
 The inlay is then inserted into or under this pocket or flap, depending on which inlay is used.
 The implant corrects close-up vision by increasing the depth of focus of the center of the cornea.

-There are three main types of corneal inlays, which look and work a little differently.
-Two of them are now FDA-approved for use in the United States.
+There are two main types of corneal inlays, which look and work a little differently.
+One of them is now FDA-approved for use in the United States.

 Refractive Corneal Inlays